Goudoulf/Neovim-101/1-introduction.md

 - Works directly in the terminal (Linux core).
 - **Not a basic IDE**: a minimalist editor that can be enhanced with plugins.

+#### Warning

+- It is quite certain that mastering Neovim is more demanding in terms of time investment.
+You will regularly need to do your own research to adapt the tool to your practices.
+- The Vim/Nvim manual may seem intimidating, but it is full of all the necessary resources for you to take advantage of the tool's great versatility.
+- `:help [request]` is your friend.
+Use it.

 ---
 [⬅️ Retour au sommaire](README.md) | [➡️ Suivant : Fonctionnalités de base](2-fonctionnalites.md)